pygame/pygame/docs/reST/tut/SpriteIntro.rst

 Several of the pygame examples (like "chimp" and "aliens") have been updated to use the sprite module.
 You may want to look into those first to see what this sprite module is all about.
-The chimp module even has it's own line-by-line tutorial, which may help get more an understanding of programming with python and pygame.
+The chimp module even has its own line-by-line tutorial, which may help get more an understanding of programming with python and pygame.